Student Payroll FAQ

 When does an employee need an entire Hiring Packet and when do they need just a Hire Card?

-An entire Hiring Packet is needed when you are hiring a student that has never been employed by the University.
-If the student is a returning employee and has worked the previous summer or spring semester, then a Hire Card is all that is necessary.
+An entire Hiring Packet is needed when you are hiring a student that has never been employed by the University of Montana.
+If the student is a returning employee and has worked the previous summer or spring semester,an EPAF (Electronic Personnel Action Form) should be entered into Cyberbear.

 What are the maximum number of hours a student employee can work per week?